nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 ---

 {{! excerpt}}
 The [Nuxeo for Adobe CC](https://connect.nuxeo.com/nuxeo/site/marketplace/package/adobe-connector-package) connector enables [Adobe Creative Cloud users](https://www.nuxeo.com/content-services-platform/integration/adobe-creative-suite/) to import assets into an InDesign document directly from the Nuxeo repository.
 Link to the repository is maintained so as to facilitate updates of the referenced assets.
-Users can access the assets directly from Illustrator or Photoshop to make edits and trigger update warnings in InDesign.
+Additionally, creative users can access assets directly from Illustrator or Photoshop to make edits and trigger update warnings in InDesign.
 {{! /excerpt}}

 {{#> callout type='info' heading='Nuxeo University'}}